gaapsales/Kalman-Filter-Joint-Angle-Measurement/README.md

 # Results

 One of the sensor fusion algorithms that was implemented is the Kalman filter.
 The Kalman filter, as mentioned previously, is a state estimator that can extract information from noisy data.
 It reduces the uncertainty by combining the gyroscope, accelerometer, and magnetometer data to generate a more reliable output.
 This filter was implemented to both IMU devices located at the thigh, and shank to determine the orientation of these devices during the squat movement.
-The f iltered data of the two IMU, specifically the pitch angles, was used in determining the knee joint angle
+The filtered data of the two IMU, specifically the pitch angles, was used in determining the knee joint angle

 ![image](https://github.com/user-attachments/assets/9a1332c1-7fe1-4a1a-a090-5be3dc74e1b7)